isabel22/chores-rotation/README.md

 Small script to rotate pair of users in charge of the support of the team.

 ## Endpoints
+* `/current-turn`:
-* `/current-turn` returns the pair of names of people that are currently on call
+  * Returns the pair of names of people that are currently on call
+* `/next-turn`:
-* `/next-turn` sets the new pair of people that will be on call and returns their names
+  * Sets the new pair of people that will be on call
+  * Assigns the new pair of people to the Channels assigned in the environment variable `CHANNELS`
+  * Returns their names